 - Global industry leader through a clear, measurable and achievable company marketing strategy

-- Dominant player in market through WOM marketing, influencer marketing, integrated marketing plan and defined customer acquisition campaigns
+- The dominant player in market through WOM marketing, influencer marketing, integrated marketing plan, and defined customer acquisition campaigns

-- WOW factor established – plays significant role in customer retention and satisfaction
+- WOW factor established – plays a significant role in customer retention and satisfaction

 - Inbound marketing model is 100% in alignment with company goals and strategies